• Skip to primary navigation

 How far is Jasper from Calgary?

 Jasper is 413km northwest of Calgary, and the best driving option is via the Trans-Canada (Highway 1) going through Banff and along the Icefields Parkway.
-This route takes just under 5 hours but the scenery cannot be beat.
+This route takes just under 5 hours but the scenery cannot be beaten.

 As this route is mainly through the mountains, ensure that you have proper winter tires if driving in the winter months (they are mandatory) and allocate lots of time for potential traffic jams from either accidents or crossing wildlife.
 Please note that the Icefields Parkway also often closes in winter due to heavy snowfall.